ngrx/platform/docs/store/selectors.md

 #### Step 2: Refactoring to pipeable operators

-The same behaviour can be achieved by re-writing the above piece of code to use only rxjs pipeable operators instead of the `store.select()` function:
+The same behaviour can be achieved by re-writing the above piece of code to use only RxJS pipeable operators instead of the `store.select()` function:

 ```ts
 import { map, filter } from 'rxjs/operators';